-Census Bureau data shows the retailers’ inventories-to-sales ratio remained near all-time lows in July at 1.23x, relatively flat with June’s record-low reading of 1.22x.
+Census Bureau data shows the retailers’ inventory-to-sales ratios remained near all-time lows in July at 1.23x, relatively flat with June’s record-low reading of 1.22x.
 The reading was also significantly lower than 1.35x in May and 1.68x in April, a month that was marred by the height of broad economic shutdowns.
 Many transportation equity analysts have pointed to the need for continued inventory restocking as a primary catalyst for raising carrier estimates moving forward.

 Estimates moving higher

-UBS (NYSE: UBS) freight transportation analyst Tom Wadewitz recently raised his truckload (TL) earnings-per-share (EPS) estimates by mid-single to mid-teen percentages for the back half of the year.
+UBS (NYSE: UBS) freight transportation analyst Tom Wadewitz recently raised his truckload (TL) earnings-per-share (EPS) estimates by mid-single-digit to mid-teen percentages for the back half of the year.
 “We note that inventory replenishment is a key driver of truckload and intermodal demand and low inventories point to strength in demand in 2H20 and likely into 2021,” Wadewitz said.

 Deutsche Bank (NYSE: DB) analyst Amit Mehrotra advanced his forecasts for the rest of 2020 and all of 2021 on the carriers he follows.
 He increased his third-quarter earnings estimates for TL and less-than-truckload (LTL) companies by approximately 18%, resulting in his expectations being 12% to 32% higher than consensus estimates at the time.
-His full-year 2020 and 2021 estimates were increased by 9% and 10%, respectively.
-“The bottom line is we expect Transportation results to be very strong across the board, with likely more to come over the course of the next several quarters,” Mehrotra proclaimed.
+His full-year 2020 and 2021 estimates increased by 9% and 10%, respectively.
+“The bottom line is, we expect transportation results to be very strong across the board, with likely more to come over the course of the next several quarters,” Mehrotra proclaimed.

 LTL carriers ArcBest Corp.
 (NASDAQ: ARCB), Old Dominion Freight Line (NASDAQ: ODFL) and Saia (NASDAQ: SAIA) also reported improving demand during the third quarter.
 All three noted that tonnage inflected positively year-over-year in August for the first time since the pandemic idled large swaths of the manufacturing economy.
 ArcBest first saw LTL tonnage improve slightly year-over-year in July.